nebaughman/DriveUp/README.md

 * Can limit number of images to send in a batch, but cannot limit maximum amount of data to send
 * PicUp does not know how much space you have available in Google Drive (cannot warn you if your drive is full)

+## FAQ

+Q: Where do I find the executable jar file?

+> A: Build it yourself! (...
+I plan to provide this in the distribution in the future)

+Q: Is this in MavenCentral/JCenter?

+> A: No. I don't expect anyone to depend on this as a library.

+Q: Where does GDriver come from?

+> A: GDriver was written to support PicUp.
+The intent is to make it generally available as well, so it can be referenced as an external dependency.
+For now, a pre-built library is included in `libs` of this project.